-Students offered Federal Work Study on their initial award letter will receive information about a Work Study Fair to be held in the Student center during the second week of Fall Semester classes.
-Students not initially awarded Federal Work Study may inquire about on-campus jobs after October 1.
-Job openings are posted on the Campus Jobs Board in the lower level of the Pope Student Center.
+Students offered Federal Work Study on their initial award letter may begin seeking an on-campus student work position prior to the beginning of the Fall Semester.
+Students not initially awarded Federal Work Study may inquire about on-campus jobs by contacting the Office of Financial Aid.
+Job openings are posted on the Campus Jobs Board in Memorial Hall and online at DSCareer Connect.

-Federal Work Study - Students with financial need are invited to look for an on-campus job during the Fall semester Work Study Fair, held during the second week of classes.
-After October 1, job listings are posted on the Campus Jobs board in the lower level of the Pope Student Center.
+Federal Work Study - Students with financial need are invited to look for an on-campus job through the DSCareer Connect online job portal, where they will find a complete listing of available student work positions.
+Job listings are also posted on the Campus Jobs Board in Gignilliat Memorial Hall.

 The America Reads program is an off-campus work opportunity for qualified students; this job places students as reading tutors at a Dalton elementary school.
 The America Reads program is a great opportunity for an elementary education major in their first or second year of study.

-Campus Work Study - Students who do not have financial need may work under the campus work study program.
-Interested students may be placed into campus work study jobs starting in October of each academic year.
-Job openings are posted on the Campus Jobs board in the lower level of the Pope Student Center.
+Campus Work Study - Students who do not have financial need may work under the Campus Work Study Program.
+Interested students may seek and apply for Campus Work Study jobs throughout the academic year, as funds are available.
+Job openings are posted on the Campus Jobs board in Memorial Hall and online at DSCareer Connect.

 Student workers are paid every other week for hours worked.
-Students usually work up to 19 hours per week, and starting pay is $7.25 per hour.
-Student workers who remain in the same department for two semesters and have a favorable employee review are eligible for 25 cent per hour raises.
+Students may work up to 19 hours per week, and earn the Federal Minimum Wage, which is $7.25 per hour.